Presidency of Akbar Hashemi Rafsanjani

+Akbar Hashemi Rafsanjani's tenure as the 5th president of Iran began with his Inauguration on 16 August 1989, 10 days after His predecessor officially became the Supreme Leader until he left office on 3 August 1997.

 Rafsanjani's Presidency

-Rafsanjani adopted an "economy-first" policy, supporting a privatization policy against leftist economic tendencies in the Islamic Republic.
-Another source describes his administration as "economically liberal, politically authoritarian, and philosophically traditional" which put him in confrontation with more radical deputies in the majority in the Majles of Iran.
+Rafsanjani adopted an "economy-first" policy, supporting a policy of privatization as opposed to leftist economic tendencies in the Islamic Republic.
+Another source describes his administration as "economically liberal, politically authoritarian, and philosophically traditional" which put him in confrontation with the more radical deputies who in the majority in the Majles of Iran.

 Domestic policy

 Rafsanjani advocated a free-market economy.
 With the state's coffers full, Rafsanjani pursued an economic liberalisation policy.
-Rafsanjani's support for a deal with the United States over Iran's nuclear programme and his free-market economic policies contrasted with Mahmoud Ahmadinejad and his allies, who advocate maintaining a hard line against Western intervention in the Middle East while pursuing a policy of economic redistribution to Iran's poor.
-By espousing World Bank inspired structural adjustment policies, Rafsanjani desired a modern industrial-based economy integrated into the global economy.
+Rafsanjani's support for a deal with the United States over Iran's nuclear programme and his free-market economic policies contrasted with Mahmoud Ahmadinejad and his allies, who advocated maintaining a hard line against Western intervention in the Middle East while pursuing a policy of economic redistribution to Iran's poor.
+By espousing World Bank-inspired structural adjustment policies, Rafsanjani desired a modern industrial-based economy integrated into the global economy.

 Rafsanjani urged universities to cooperate with industries.
 Turning to the quick pace of developments in today's world, he said that with "the world constantly changing, we should adjust ourselves to the conditions of our lifetime and make decisions according to present circumstances".
-Among the projects he initiated are Islamic Azad University.
+Among the projects he initiated is the Islamic Azad University.

-During his presidency, a period in which Rafsanjani is described by western media sources as having been the most powerful figure in Iran, the judicial system of Iran executed political dissidents, drug offenders, Communists, Kurds, Bahá'ís, and clerics.
+During his presidency, a period in which Rafsanjani is described by western media sources as having been the most powerful figure in Iran, the judicial system of Iran executed political dissidents, drug offenders, communists, Kurds, Bahá'ís, and clerics.